-NATIONAL ACADEMY OF TELEVISION ARTS & SCIENCES and CEO, Adam Sharp was once a scholarship recipient.
-I like to hold him up as an example to young people," said Doug.
-Adam Sharp has been an Exec at CBS and also served as the Senior VP at Twitter in charge of White House social media.
-(During President Obama's administration.)
+Adam Sharp has been an Exec at CBS.
+He has served as the Senior VP at Twitter in charge of White House social media (During President Obama's administration)

 What makes a good journalist and/or television reporter?
 "They need to have the passion for their work and you need to have the proper training to support that passion," explains Doug.
 "This kind of profession is not a 9 to 5 environment.
 News is always developing 24/7 whether you are in front of the camera or behind the camera.
 If you have the proper tools then you are in a situation that is set for success.
-When television reporters like Walter Cronkite were on the air, news stories were not written with a particular angle.
+When television reporters like Walter Cronkite where on the air, news stories were not written with a particular angle.
 Today with all of the media outlets available, it sometimes has more of a political or entertainment edge.
 It's important to realize that back then, reporters gave the news as it was without inserting their own opinion.
 They were trusted figures."
-Please join us for an extended vacation or just spend a weekend in the northeastern most portion of the state!
-LIVE MUSIC 6-9 PM!
-FRIDAYS & SATURDAYS!